polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/002-adventure-of-tenny-the-tensor/README.md

 This is essential for many mathematical computations, data manipulation, and reshaping operations.
 For instance, if you're working with images represented as multi-dimensional arrays (with axes typically representing height, width, and color channels), you might perform an operation (like summing or averaging) along one axis to affect the image in a specific way (e.g., averaging over the color channels to convert to grayscale).

-Understanding axes is key to correctly manipulating arrays, as it directly affects how the data is aggregated, broadcasted, or otherwise operated upon.
+Understanding axes is key to correctly manipulating arrays, as it directly affects how the data is aggregated, broadcast, or otherwise operated upon.

 ### Again, What's the Point of 0D?